minuk-dev/minuk-dev.github.io/_wiki/lectures/database_system.md

 ## Chatper 14.
 Indexing
 ### Basic Concepts
  * Indexing mechanisms used to speed up access to desired data.
- * Searhc Key - attribute to set of attributes used to look up rcords in a file
+ * Search Key - attribute to set of attributes used to look up rcords in a file
  * An index file consists of records(called index entries) of the form (search-key + pointer)
  * Index files are typically much smaller than the original file
  * Two basic kinds of indices
    * Ordered indices : search keys are stored in sorted order
-   * Hash indices: search keys are distributed uniformly across "uckets" using a "hash function".
+   * Hash indices: search keys are distributed uniformly across "buckets" using a "hash function".

 ### Index Evaluation Metrics
  * Access types supported efficiently